 Isn’t it beautiful when somebody can tell people “hey, my granddad installed that roof over there.”

-Two-thirds of the homes will be in the city limit of North Port, the other third will be in Sarasota County.
+o-thirds of the homes will be in the city limit of North Port, the other third will be in Sarasota County with a Venice address.
 Does it make a difference?
 Not really, but some people would prefer to be a part of Venice because it “sounds” better than North Port.
 Oh, get over it, people……

 In fact, when the US postal service asked the residents of Island Walk whether they wanted a North Port or a Venice address, they decided to go with a Venice address.
 At least in a letter, it looks as if Island Walk is an extension of Venice, but it is not.

-The West Villages will have more than condos, townhouses, villas and single family homes.
+The West Villages of North Port will have more than condos, townhouses, villas, and single-family homes.
 Commercial development is a big part of the next phases.
-A part of the business activity will be along US 41, but there will be another corridor parallel to River Road.
-3 million square feet of commercial space has already been approved with more to come.
+Part of the business activity will be along US 41, but there will be another corridor parallel to River Road.
+3 million square feet of commercial space have already been approved with more to come.

 70,000+ is the magic number!
 Yes, seventy thousand residents – that sounds like an awful lot of people.
 Yes, it does.
 So, what about the traffic?
 You may ask.